ajccosta/pop_setbench/README.md

 # Publish on Ping: A Better Way to Publish Reservations in Memory Reclamation for Concurrent Data Structures

-This repo contains the memory reclamation benchmark used for the experiments and techniques reported in the paper titled: "Publish on Ping: A Better Way to Publish Reservations in Memory Reclamation for Concurrent Data Structures" accepted in ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming 2025 (PPOPP 2025).
+This repo named pop_setbench contains the memory reclamation benchmark used for the experiments and techniques reported in the paper titled: "Publish on Ping: A Better Way to Publish Reservations in Memory Reclamation for Concurrent Data Structures" accepted in ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming 2025 (PPOPP 2025).

-zenodo DOI  : []
-zenodo link : []
+zenodo DOI  : [ppopp2025 artifact submission link] zenodo link : [ppopp2025 artifact submission link]

 ### Data Structures
 - Trevor Brown's external (a,b) tree (ABT)